-- From the Start menu, navigate to the Control Panel > Administrative Tools and locate the IIS Manager. - 2.
-Right-click on the IIS Manager and select Properties.
-Then, enable the ability to write to the FTP server by selecting the Write checkbox and clicking OK.
+From the Start menu, navigate to the Control Panel > Administrative Tools and locate the IIS Manager.

+- 2. Right-click the folder located in C:\Inetpub\ftproot, go to Properties and clear the Read Only option.
+This enables write permissions to the ftproot folder - 3.
+At the command prompt, run the following VxWorks [®] commands.